 Measures taken can be many or varied, and depend largely on the specific holding and the needs of the local area.
 For example, excluding stock from water courses including provision of alternative drinking sites can have huge environmental benefits by reducing siltation and soiling of streams which improves water quality for local communities, fish stocks and aquatic wildlife, whilst also protecting livestock welfare, reducing bank erosion and creating a diverse riparian strip that looks attractive to communities and park visitors.

 Many traditional land management tools, for example thick maintained hedgerows, provide excellent wildlife habitat whilst also providing a real benefit for the land manager for controlling livestock, and also benefit the wider landscape and the views of local communities and visitors.
 In field trees – once a staple feature in a pastoral landscape – can be replanted, providing shade and shelter for stock whilst also providing a home to wildlife and stepping stones across an open landscape for tree-loving species.

 Through the Land of Iron connectivity projects, we have already committed to help land managers install 7km of new hedgerow, protect 8km of water courses from erosion and maintain 26ha of species rich grassland amongst many others schemes.
 Although many agreements are small scale, across a whole valley the benefits can be enormous for wildlife, local people and the landscape itself.
-If you own or manage land in the TEL area, and would like to work with us to create better connections for wildlife, then please do get in touch with Elspeth at firstname.lastname@example.org,uk or call 01439 772700
+If you own or manage land in the area, and would like to work with us to create better connections for wildlife, then please do get in touch with Sam at firstname.lastname@example.org,uk or call the team 01439 772700